 - approximate minimum dimensions of (W) 300 mm x (H) 200 mm x (D) 150 mm, sufficient to house the SGD, GPO and powerpack supply to the SGD.
-There shall be at least 30 mm spacing on all sides (and front) of the equipment installed within the enclosure. - shall allow for the use of one or more DIN rails for connection of the SGD, as well as a DIN mounted socket for the GPO; - IP rated to suit local conditions to adequately protect against weather and dust particles; - suitably UV rated and non-transparent; - mounting shall be: - o within 1000 mm of the inverter; - a minimum height of 1500 mm from the finished ground or floor level and maximum height of 2100 mm from the finished ground or floor level; - be easily accessible, with a 750 mm x 750 mm ground level clearance around the SGD enclosure; - o out of direct sunlight; and - o not mounted above the inverter.
+There shall be at least 30 mm spacing on all sides (and front) of the equipment installed within the enclosure. - shall allow for the use of one or more DIN rails for connection of the SGD and the GPO; - IP rated to suit local conditions to adequately protect against weather and dust particles; - suitably UV rated and non-transparent; - mounting shall be: - within 1000 mm of the inverter; - o a minimum height of 1500 mm from the finished ground or floor level and maximum height of 2100 mm from the finished ground or floor level; - o be easily accessible, with a 750 mm x 750 mm ground level clearance around the SGD enclosure (a 750 mm x 750 mm cleared area at ground level below the SGD enclosure); - out of direct sunlight; and - o not mounted above the inverter. - The enclosure shall be screw sealed or hinged lockable; - The enclosure shall be labelled 'Inverter Communications'.

-18 The export/import meter must be provided by the Consumer.
+&lt;sup>17 The export/import meter must be provided by the Consumer.
 The Horizon Power utility meter may not be used for this purpose.

-- The enclosure shall be screw sealed or hinged lockable; - The enclosure shall be labelled 'Inverter Communications'. - The enclosure shall permit cable entry from the bottom of the enclosure; and - The enclosure provided shall be approved by Horizon Power and in accordance with AS/NZS 3000.
+- The enclosure shall permit cable entry from the bottom of the enclosure; and - The enclosure provided shall be in accordance with AS/NZS 3000 and must be able to be accessible to non-electrical workers for the purposes of installation and ongoing maintenance.